Forage fish: In the oceans

-Forage fish utilise the biomass of copepods, mysids and krill in the pelagic zone to become the dominant converters of the enormous ocean production of zooplankton.
+Forage fish utilise the biomass of copepods, mysids and krill in the pelagic zone, serving as the predominant converters of the large amount of ocean zooplankton.
 They are, in turn, central prey items for higher trophic levels.
-Forage fish may have achieved their dominance because of the way they live in huge, and often extremely fast cruising schools.
+Forage fish are able to efficiently filter zooplankton due to their schooling behavior of feeding in huge, and often extremely fast schools whose locations have been observed to correlate with plankton patches.

 Though forage fish are abundant, there are relatively few species.
 There are more species of primary producers and apex predators in the ocean than there are forage fish.

 Ocean food webs

 Forage fish occupy central positions in the ocean food webs.
 The position that a fish occupies in a food web is called its trophic level (Greek trophē = food).
 The organisms it eats are at a lower trophic level, and the organisms that eat it are at a higher trophic level.
 Forage fish occupy middle levels in the food web, serving as a dominant prey to higher level fish, seabirds and mammals.

 Ecological pyramids are graphical representations, along the lines of the diagram at the right, which show how biomass or productivity changes at each trophic level in an ecosystem.
 The first or bottom level is occupied by primary producers or autotrophs (Greek autos = self and trophe = food).
 These are the names given to organisms that do not feed on other organisms, but produce biomass from inorganic compounds, mostly by a process of photosynthesis.

 In oceans, most primary production is performed by algae.
 This is a contrast to land, where most primary production is performed by vascular plants.
 Algae ranges from single floating cells to attached seaweeds, while vascular plants are represented in the ocean by groups such as the seagrasses.
 Larger producers, such as seagrasses and seaweeds, are mostly confined to the littoral zone and shallow waters, where they attach to the underlying substrate and are still within the photic zone.
 Most primary production in the ocean is performed by microscopic organisms, the phytoplankton.

 Thus, in ocean environments, the first bottom trophic level is occupied principally by phytoplankton, microscopic drifting organisms, mostly one-celled algae, that float in the sea.
 Most phytoplankton are too small to be seen individually with the unaided eye.
 They can appear as a green discoloration of the water when they are present in high enough numbers.
 Since they increase their biomass mostly through photosynthesis they live in the sun-lit surface layer (euphotic zone) of the sea.